How To Make A Hiring Decision

 In this day and age, it has become rare to hire candidates without making them go through some sort of an assessment.
 Whether it is coding or copywriting, there are tests to measure candidates on their ability to do the job right.

-If your company does not conduct standardized tests, which is highly unlikely, then you must take help of a tool like Adaface to include a step where candidates complete a job-related task.
+If your company does not conduct standardized tests, then you must take help of a tool like Adaface to include a step where candidates complete a job-related task.
 This way, you can assess multiple candidates simultaneously.

 And if a candidate’s attitude, personality or psychometric traits are more important for a job, assess that instead.
 Pre-employment assessment tests reduce your time to hire and make your process smoother because they objectively tell you who can move to the interview (or final) round of recruitment.